 If a shield champion has additional attacks from a high base attack bonus, these additional attacks can be ricochets off an earlier target.
 The distance to each additional target adds to the total range of the shield, and range penalties apply, but there are no additional penalties for attacking in this manner.
 Because ricocheting attacks are treated as separate attacks, effects and modifiers that only apply to one attack roll (such as true strike) only apply to the first attack and not to the others.
 A shield champion can throw a shield as part of a master’s flurry.

 At 9th level, a shield champion gains Greater Shield Focus as a bonus feat.
 She does not need to meet all prerequisites before gaining that feat.
 If the shield champion already has this feat, she may pick another Combat feat for which she meets the prerequisites for.
 At 12th level, a shield champion can use her unarmed strike damage when dealing damage with a shield (whether in melee or thrown) or the shield’s damage, whichever is greater.
-At 17th level, by ricocheting her shield off a nearby surface before hitting your intended target, she can treat that surface as the origin square of the attack to determine whether the target is flanked and whether the target gains a cover bonus to its AC.
+At 17th level, by ricocheting her shield off a nearby surface before hitting her intended target, she can treat that surface as the origin square of the attack to determine whether the target is flanked and whether the target gains a cover bonus to its AC.
 She can use this ability to attack a creature with total concealment from her if she knows what square it occupies, but the attack still has a 50% miss chance.

 This ability replaces master’s strike.